masikol/con-hi/README.md

 -o or --outfile:
     Output file.
     Deault value: 'highlighted_sequence.gbk'.
--c or --coverage-thresholds:
+-c or --lower-coverage-thresholds:
-    Comma-separated list of coverage threshold(s).
+    Comma-separated list of lower coverage threshold(s).
     Default: 10.
+-C or --upper-coverage-coefficients:
+    Comma-separated list of coverage coefficient(s).
+    To annotate regions with coverage > 1.7×M, where M is median coverage, specify "-C 1.7".
+    Default: 2.0.
 -n or --no-zero-output:
     Suppress annotation of zero-coverage regions.
     Disabled by default.